-- When can I make an appointment to the Veterinary Teaching Hospital?
+- When can I make an appointment to the Purdue University Veterinary Hospital?

-- What should I expect upon arrival at the Veterinary Teaching Hospital?
+- What should I expect upon arrival at the Purdue University Veterinary Hospital?

 - What is the next step after the registration/admission process?